 Plotter Kill Preserve

-The Plotter Kill Preserve is a forest packed with a combination of conifers and hardwood, but its main attraction is probably the Plotter Kill gorge.
-The gorge, which was formed at the end of the ice ages about 10,000 years ago, is a favorite among the top things to do in Amsterdam, NY.
+The Plotter Kill Preserve is a forest packed with a combination of conifers and hardwood, but its main attraction is probably the Plotter Kill Gorge.
+The gorge, formed at the end of the ice ages about 10,000 years ago, is a favorite among the top things to do in Amsterdam, NY.

 Imperial Lanes Bowling Center

-The Imperial Lanes offers open bowling every day of the week, except for the winter sports season.
+The Imperial Lanes offer open bowling every day of the week except for the winter sports season.
 This time, they are used by the in-house bowling teams.

 The Howe Caverns

 This cave, located in Howe, Schoharie County, is named after its discoverer – Lester Howe.
-It is a popular destination for families looking for interesting things to do in Amsterdam, NY.
-It is actually the second most popular natural attraction in the city after the Niagara Falls.
+It is a popular destination for families looking for fun and interesting things to do in Amsterdam, New York.

 The tour through the cave is about 80 minutes long, from the elevators at the entrance to the end of Lake Venus.
 The extended tour includes: